-\Planck\ observations have shown that the mean SED of dust polarized emission in the high-latitude diffuse ISM is remarkably well-fitted by a modified black body (MBB) law from 353\GHz\ to microwave frequencies \citep{Planck18_XI}.
-This observational fact leads us to model spatial variations of the dust polarization SED using the moment expansion method around a MBB introduced by \citet{Chluba}.
-Previous studies undertaken in preparation for future experiments such as the Simons Observatory or LiteBIRD have shown that in the presence of spatial variations in the foreground SED, the moment expansion formalism is a powerful tool for recovering the CMB signal without bias and with a minimal addition of parameters \citep{Azzoni2021,RemazeillesmomentsILC,Desert2022, Vacher21,Sponseller2022,Azzoni2023,Wolz2024,Carones2024}.
-Moment expansion can be extended to polarized dust emission using complex spin-2 fields, called "spin-moment" coefficients \citep{Vacher2023a,Vacher2023b}.
-In this paper, we use this formalism to introduce a modeling framework that, within some simplifying assumptions, accounts for the combined variations of dust properties and magnetic field structure.
-Applying it to \Planck\ data, we demonstrate the relevance of this framework to analyze dust polarization microwave observations for foreground modeling and component separation.
+\Planck\ observations show that the mean SED of dust polarized emission in the high-latitude diffuse ISM is remarkably well fitted by a modified black body (MBB) law from 353\GHz\ to microwave frequencies \citep{Planck18_XI}.
+This observational result leads us to model spatial variations of the dust polarization SED using the moment expansion method around an MBB, as introduced by \citet{Chluba}.
+Previous studies carried out in preparation for future experiments, such as the Simons Observatory and LiteBIRD, show that when spatial variations are present in the foreground SED, the moment-expansion formalism provides a powerful tool to recover the CMB signal without bias, and with minimal parameter addition \citep{Azzoni2021,RemazeillesmomentsILC,Desert2022, Vacher21,Sponseller2022,Azzoni2023,Wolz2024,Carones2024}.
+The moment expansion formalism can be extended to polarized dust emission using complex spin-2 fields, referred to as``spin-moment'' coefficients \citep{Vacher2023a,Vacher2023b}.
+In this work, we use this formalism to introduce a modeling framework that, within some simplifying assumptions, accounts for the combined variations of dust properties and magnetic field structure.
+Applying it to \Planck\ data, we demonstrate the relevance of this framework for analyzing dust polarization microwave observations for foreground modeling and component separation.

 Our paper is structured as follows.
 In Sect.~\ref{sec:model}, we introduce the dust model and data modeling framework based on complex residual maps.
 We enumerate the predictions of our model in Sect.~\ref{sec:predictions}.
 In Sect.~\ref{sec:application}, building on the work of \cite{Ritacco2023}, we test the validity of our simplifying assumptions in relation to sky observations by analyzing the \Planck\ \srolltwo~maps \citep{Delouis2019}.
-In Sect.~\ref{sec:dust}, we interpret our results in terms of fluctuations in dust spectral properties and compare them with with the ones obtained using the PR4 version of \Planck\ data \citep{npipe}.
-Section~\ref{sec:discussion} is dedicated to a discussion of our results which are then summarized in Sect.~\ref{sec:conclusion}.
+In Sect.~\ref{sec:dust}, we interpret our results in terms of fluctuations in dust spectral properties and compare them with those obtained using the PR4 version of the \Planck\ data \citep{npipe}.
+In section~\ref{sec:discussion}, we discuss our results, which we then summarize in Sect.~\ref{sec:conclusion}.